Expert / 29 November, 2022 / My Baba

 Private stem cell banking is the process of collecting and storing stem cells specifically for your child – should they ever need them in future treatments.
 Stem cells can currently treat over 85 illnesses, and you can safely collect them from your child’s umbilical cord blood or cord tissue at birth, or the dental pulp in their milk teeth.

-If you missed collecting your child’s cord blood or cord tissue at birth, milk tooth banking offers a second chance to non-invasively store precious stem cells unique to your child, instead of leaving them to the tooth fairy!
-As well as being an 100% DNA match to your child, they offer a 25% chance of matching a sibling.
+If you missed collecting your child’s cord blood or cord tissue at birth, milk tooth banking offers a second chance to non-invasively store precious stem cells unique to your child.
+As well as being a 100% DNA match to your child, they offer a 25% chance of matching a sibling.